JGI-Bioinformatics/axolotl/README.md

 conda activate  <NEW_ENV>
 ```

-Download, tar, and Install Spark
+Download, tar, and install Spark
 Go to https://spark.apache.org/downloads.html
 Use wget to download Spark into the Bin of Conda Environment
 ```